Bachelors in Political Science

 American Government and Public Policy

 This area is offered to students who wish to concentrate their attention on the American political process and behavior.
 National, state, and local political institutions and their administration are studies, as well as public opinion and voting behavior.
-Sample occupations.

 International Relations and Comparative Politics

 The International Relations emphasis is designed for students wishing to concentrate on comparative and international politics.
 A variety of courses is offered on the foreign policies of the United States and major world powers, as well as on international law, international political economy, and political behavior in industrial democracies, post-communist systems, and developing nations.
-Sample occupations.

 Public Law and Political Philosophy

 For students who wish to enter law school.
 Political science in considered one of the principle areas of preparation for aspiring law students and special attention is given to political thought, past and present, and the development of political and legal institutions.
-Sample occupations.

 Political Science, Social Science, Secondary Education Emphasis